JRHB314/VBCS-Integration/LabGuide100.md

   ![](/images/lab100/100-17.png)<br>
   ![](/images/lab100/100-1-17.5.png)<br>

-  Drag and drop another Heading component, and fill in "Welcome to the Home page" for the text.<br>

-  Let's say that we want to customize the color of the text that we just entered.
+  Drag and drop another Heading component, and fill in "Welcome to the Home page" for the text.
+While we're at it, let's customize the color of the text that we just entered.
 Click on the Heading, go to the `All` tab, then expand `General Attributes` and scroll down to the `Style` field.
 Enter in `color: #67aee5;`.
-The color changes to a light blue.
+The heading color changes to a light blue, as shown below.
 This is an easy way to customize the CSS for a specific component. <br>

   ![](/images/lab100/100-1-18.png)<br>
   <br>